 - 6.1 Environmental monitoring for the Project was performed in the reporting month and all monitoring results were checked and reviewed. - 6.2 All 1-hour and 24-hour TSP monitoring was conducted as scheduled.
-One Action Level exceednance for 1-hour TSP was recorded on 18th November 2004 monitoring station A1.
-The exceedances were considered invalid as the major dust source was the activities performed by others.
-No further action was required.
-No Action/Limit Level exceedance was recorded for 24-hour TSP in the reporting month. - 6.3 All construction noise monitoring was conducted as scheduled.
+No Action/Limit Level exceedance was recorded for 1-hour and 24-hour TSP in the reporting month. - 6.3 All construction noise monitoring was conducted as scheduled.
 No Action/Limit Level exceedance was recorded for construction noise in the reporting month. - 6.4 No environmental complaint and prosecution was received during the reporting month.